Siddesh-G-H/Siddesh-G-H/README.md

 - <br>
 - 👀 I’m interested in coding and creating new projects
 - <br>
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning C Language in college

 Changed in V S Code